AaronMulgrew/Zaze/readme.md

-Zaze
+# Zaze

 Source code for a free blogging platform.
-Uses AWS Cognito, Lambda and Cloudfront for backend with a Javascript frontend.
+Uses AWS Cognito, Lambda and Cloudfront backend with a Javascript frontend.

+### Prerequisites

+* Go
+* Serverless Framework

+## Deployment

+Run s3_sync.bat on frontend, for the backend run the makefile.